1989 NCAA Division I-A football season

-The 1989 NCAA Division I-A football season ended with Miami winning its third National Championship during the 1980s, cementing its claim as the decade's top team, winning more titles than any other program.
+The 1989 NCAA Division I-A football season ended with Miami (FL) winning its third National Championship during the 1980s, cementing its claim as the decade's top team, winning more titles than any other program.

 Notre Dame signed a six-year, $30 million deal with NBC, granting the network the exclusive rights to broadcast Notre Dame football.
 However, the deal would not start until 1991.

 Florida State began 0–2 but finished the season 10–2, having beaten the National Champions Miami earlier in the season and beating Nebraska in the Fiesta Bowl.

 Oklahoma coach Barry Switzer resigned June 19 after 16 seasons, during which he led the Sooners to three national championships (1974, 1975, 1985).

 Michigan coach Bo Schembechler retired following the season.
 Steve Spurrier was hired by Florida away from Duke in an effort to clean up after a decade of NCAA sanctions.

 Houston quarterback Andre Ware ran the run and shoot offense all the way to the Heisman Trophy and numerous records.